-The community facilities listed below and shown on Maps 3 and 4 will be protected:
+The community facilities listed below and shown on Maps 3, 4 and 5 will be protected:

 - 1. Harbury Village Hall

 - 2. Harbury Village Club

-- 3. Village Library and car park
+- 3. Village Library

 - 4. Church of All Saints

 - 5. Tom Hauley Room

 - 6. Harbury Primary School

 - 7. Harbury Pre-school

 - 8. Banana Moon Nursery

 - 9. Harbury Surgery

-- 10.Harbury Chemist
+- 10. Harbury Chemist

-- 11. The Scout Hut
+- 11.The Scout Hut

-- 12.Rugby Club
+- 12. Rugby Club

-- 13.The Shakespeare Inn
+- 13. The Shakespeare Inn

-- 14.The Gamecock Inn
+- 14. The Gamecock Inn

 - 15.The Crown Inn

+- 16.The Old New Inn

+- 17. The Great Western

-- 16. Harbury Supermarket and Harbury Post Office
+- 18. Harbury Supermarket and Harbury Post Office

-- 17.Co-op Late Shop
+- 19.Co-op Late Shop

-- 18.Muggleston's Country Fayre
+- 20. Muggleston's Country Fayre

-Development requiring planning permission that would lead to the loss of these facilities to residential uses will not be supported unless equivalent, or better, provision is made elsewhere within the village; or, after an extended period of active marketing (a minimum of twelve months, including marketing in the neighbourhood plan area); or as otherwise may be justified by the circumstances of the premises in question and agreed that the applicant can then clearly demonstrate that there is no longer a viable community, retail, food and drink or commercial use for the asset.
+Development requiring planning permission, that would lead to the loss of these facilities to residential uses will not be supported unless equivalent, or better, provision is made elsewhere within the village; or, after an extended period of active marketing (a minimum of twelve months, including marketing in the neighbourhood plan area), the applicant can then clearly demonstrate that there is no longer a viable community, retail, food and drink or commercial use for the asset.

-5.28 As well as seeking to secure adequate new infrastructure to ensure development is sustainable, our neighbourhood plan consultations have demonstrated that local people also value the wide range of existing services and activities, Figure 6.
+5.27 As well as seeking to secure adequate new infrastructure to ensure development is sustainable, our neighbourhood plan consultations have demonstrated that local people also value the wide range of existing services and activities, Figure 6.
 Therefore, our neighbourhood plan will seek to protect and enhance these facilities.